Understand the Azure IoT Edge runtime and its architecture

 Ensure that IoT Edge modules are always running.

 Report module health to the cloud for remote monitoring.

-Manage communication between downstream devices and IoT Edge devices.
+- Downstream devices and IoT Edge devices

-Manage communication between modules on an IoT Edge device.
+- Modules on an IoT Edge device

-- Manage communication between IoT Edge devices.
+- IoT Edge devices

 The responsibilities of the IoT Edge runtime fall into two categories: communication and module management.
 These two roles are performed by two components that are part of the IoT Edge runtime.
 The IoT Edge agent deploys and monitors the modules, while the IoT Edge hub is responsible for communication.

 Both the IoT Edge agent and the IoT Edge hub are modules, just like any other module running on an IoT Edge device.
 They're sometimes referred to as the runtime modules.

 The IoT Edge agent is one of two modules that make up the Azure IoT Edge runtime.
 It's responsible for instantiating modules, ensuring that they continue to run, and reporting the status of the modules back to IoT Hub.
 This configuration data is written as a property of the IoT Edge agent module twin.

 The IoT Edge security daemon starts the IoT Edge agent on device startup.
 The agent retrieves its module twin from IoT Hub and inspects the deployment manifest.
 The deployment manifest is a JSON file that declares the modules that need to be started.